Fish Above Sea Level

-Fish Above Sea Level (Samak fawqa satah al-bahr) is an independent 2011 drama film directed and written by Hazim Bitar.
+Fish Above Sea Level (سمك فوق سطح البحر, translit.
+Samak fawqa satah al-bahr) is an independent 2011 drama film directed and written by Hazim Bitar.
 Leading Jordanian film critic Adnan Madanat called the film "The best Jordanian feature film."

 Synopsis

 Fish Above Sea Level is about Talal (Rabee Zureikat) a young Ammani professional, who discovers upon his father's death that he is penniless.
 His late father, in an attempt to shore up his failing investments, mortgaged the family house.
 Talal has few days to save the family house in Amman from foreclosure.
 His only way out is to sell a farm house once owned by his late father in a village by the Dead Sea with a dark past.
 At the village he meets Dawoud (Abdallah Dghemaat) a young farmer who lives in the farm house.
 Before Talal can do anything with the farm house, Dawoud's approval is essential.